Jobdm/Virt-Manager-Install-Virtual-Bridge-Connection/README.md

 <h2>QEMU/KVM and Virt-manager</h2>

 <p><b>Let's begin with the installation of QEMU/KVM and Virt-manager.
-This is essentially an application that turns Linux into a hypervisor while providing a 'graphical user interface' (GUI) for simpler management.
-Don't worry, installation is much easier than it sounds.</b>
+This is essentially an application that turns Linux into a hypervisor while providing a 'graphical user interface' (GUI) for easy management.</b>

 </p>
 <p align="center">